-The Electronic Federal Tax Payment System (EFTPS) is an online federal tax payment system that allows you to pay business taxes online.
-Individuals can use EFTPS to pay estimated taxes and businesses can use the system to pay federal employment and corporate taxes.
-Tax payments can be made online or by phone through EFTPS.
+The Electronic Federal Tax Payment System (EFTPS) is a federal tax-payment system that allows you to pay business taxes online.
+You can use EFTPS to pay income taxes, quarterly estimated taxes, federal employment taxes, and corporate taxes.

-EFTPS can be used to make these business tax payments:
+EFTPS can be used to make many kinds of tax payments, including:

 - Corporate income taxes (Form 1120 U.S. Corporation Income Tax Return)